I share a guest article with the author’s permission, after she’s been applying the evangelism training received from my materials.

 Did you see how “I need God” is an evidence of that Spiritual Thirst?

-As you go into 2009, how can you develop that skill of listening to the promptings of the Holy Spirit and cooperate with God’s work in Evangelism?
+How can you develop that skill of listening to the promptings of the Holy Spirit and cooperate with God’s work in Evangelism?

 Sign up for our Newsletter